Double Yellow is a new theatre company founded by Lily Howkins and Megan Smith.

 Double Yellow will tell stories through any means necessary - be it scripted, devised, movement or song - as long as it involves being able to laugh at themselves and being ready to take a joke.

 If this sounds like something you want to get involved with we'd love to hear from you.
 As far as we're concerned -the more the merrier.

-Megan Smithwent to Mountview Theatre Academy and is an actor and writer.
+Megan Smithtrained as an actor at Mountview Theatre Academy and is also a sketch writer.

-Megan is an enemble member of Foreign Affairs Theatre Company and was fortunate enough to perform in their critically acclaimed production of The Unburied in 2017.
+Megan is an ensemble member of Foreign Affairs Theatre Company and was fortunate enough to perform in their critically acclaimed production of The Unburied in 2017.